Skip to main content

 What This Statute Actually Does

 Most people never read the "purpose" section of a law.
 But this one matters more than it looks.
 A.R.S.
-14-1102 tells Arizona courts how to interpret every other section of Title 14.
+14-1102 tells courts how to interpret every other section of Title 14.
 When a judge faces an ambiguous situation involving a will, trust, guardianship, or conservatorship, this statute provides the lens.

 This title shall be liberally construed and applied to promote its underlying purposes and policies.